umn-asr/umn-asr.github.io/_posts/2018-10-16-lastpassify-ruby-gem.md

 So, we made a Ruby gem to automate all this for us; [Lastpassify](https://github.com/umn-asr/lastpassify).

 Lastpassify is a commandline tool packaged as [a Ruby gem](https://rubygems.org/gems/lastpassify) that takes in an YAML ERB template file and outputs a populated YAML file.
 We primarily use it for our `database.yml` files.

-It requires [lastpass-cli](https://github.com/lastpass/lastpass-cli) and Ruby v2+ to be installed.
+Now, what might've taken 20 minutes or more to fully populate a large config file by hand is done in milliseconds.

 ### Usage

+Lastpassify requires [lastpass-cli](https://github.com/lastpass/lastpass-cli) and Ruby v2+ to be installed.

 LastPassify expects an input of one YAML file to be processed and outputs one YAML file.
 The input file can be passed in as an argument at the commandline like so: